What is really going on?

 Shifting a paradigm can seem akin to taking Morpheus’s red pill as portrayed in The Matrix.
 However, there is not just one Matrix, there are many layers of entrenched illusions, matrices obscuring what is truer and more effective.
 Fortunately, seeing through an illusion in one field can help one more easily do the same elsewhere.

 Konrad S. Graf has published articles on bitcoin monetary theory and action-based legal philosophy and has presented on these topics at conferences in Europe and Australia.
 In 2015, he published Are Bitcoins Ownable?
 Property Rights, IP Wrongs, and Legal Theory Implications, a monograph on bitcoin and property rights theory.
 His article, “Commodity, scarcity, and monetary value theory in light of Bitcoin,” appeared in The Journal of Prices & Markets in 2015.
 His late-2013 monograph On the Origins of Bitcoin: Stages of Monetary Evolution was among the final three for a Blockchain Award in 2014 for most insightful academic paper.

 His in-depth 2011 paper “Action-Based Jurisprudence: Praxeological Legal Theory in Relation to Economic Theory, Ethics, and Legal Practice,” sets out a comprehensive new framework for legal theory grounded in the Misesian action-analysis tradition.

-He has worked as a professional translator since 1998, translating Japanese to English, primarily investment research.
+He began working as a professional translator in 1998, translating Japanese to English, primarily investment research.
 German is his third language.
 He has lived in the US, India, Japan, and Germany.

 In pursuit of optimal health, he has spent years researching nutrition and gradually transforming his personal practices in the direction of more and more reliable success built around an evolutionary health framework.
-He practices the approach to basic barbell strength training described in the book, Starting Strength.
+He practices the approach to barbell strength training described in the books Starting Strength and 5/3/1.